panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-04-08-PMC_ReviewMeeting/2020-04-08-PMC_Summary.md

 Andy added that half a day would be needed for this.

-It was agreed that Jordi will put a doodle together to organise this.
+It was agreed that Jordi will put a doodle together to organise this: https://doodle.com/poll/hsubfh5iuyk45iub

 **AOB**